tranhelen/tranhelen/_posts/2019-07-21-morningroutines.md

 excerpt: The largest adjustment in the past two years to my schedule has been my morning routine.
 I don't believe it's a direct...
 ---

 The largest adjustment in the past two years to my schedule has been my morning routine.
-I don't believe it's a direct _performance_ although it has done a lot for my mental health which, in turn, is good for performance.
-My mornings, every morning, look like this:
+I don't believe it's a _direct_ performance improvement although it has done a lot for my mental health which, in turn, is arguably good for performance.
+Every morning look like this:

 <table class="stats">
 <tr>